5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 _sudo netplan apply_

-Login to the docker registry using github username and access token

-_sudo docker login ghcr.io -u <github-id> --password-stdin <<< <access-token>_

-_Eg.,_

-_sudo docker login ghcr.io -u ios5gn --password-stdin <<<  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_

-###  Configure SD-Core
+###  Configure IOSMCN-Core

-Modify the subscribers block of the omec-sub-provision section in file deps/5gc/roles/core/templates/ sdcore-5g-values.yaml to record the IMSI, OPc, and Key values configured onto your SIM cards.
+Modify the subscribers block of the omec-sub-provision section in file _deps/5gc/roles/core/templates/iosmcn-5g-values.yaml_ to record the IMSI, OPc, and Key values configured onto your SIM cards.
 For example, the following code block adds IMSIs between 001010000000001 and 001010000000003

 ![](./images/install/fig3-config-sd-core.png)